venture-media/forminator-data-display/README.md

  - WordPress 7.0
  - Forminator 1.53

+---

+## Description

 A lightweight WordPress plugin that displays summarized data from **Forminator** forms.
 It extracts and visualizes only **selection fields** (radio, checkbox, select, etc.) with submission counts in clean, easy-to-read tables.

----

-## Description

-Forminator Data Display turns your Forminator form submissions into beautiful summary statistics.
-Perfect for surveys, polls, quizzes, and feedback forms where you want to show results publicly or internally.

 **Key Features:**